richvdh/richvdh.org/content/2025-01-08-release-branches.md

-There's a second advantage to the "merge" approach, and it ties into git branch management in general[ref]A topic on which I, as ever, have Opinions, but I will sharte them another day[/ref].
+There's a second advantage to the "merge" approach, and it ties into git branch management in general[ref]A topic on which I, as ever, have Opinions, but I will share them another day[/ref].
 In short, I prefer to merge release branches into `main` after the release is complete, for regular releases as well as hotfixes.